 Many growler programs have a policy of only filling growlers that have their establishment’s logo on them.
 In theory, this enables the growler establishment to have a surplus of clean growlers on hand that they know are absolutely clean and sterilized, with which they can simply trade the consumer at each visit.
 That said, more often than not growler program establishments accept the consumer’s word that their growler has been cleaned and will simply fill it without a proper inspection, cleaning and rinse.
 Bartenders could inspect and sanitize every growler that they fill, but if it’s significantly busy, what is their incentive to take the time to do so when there are 10 people waiting for single pints that will each tip?
 To reduce the variables, it’s up to you to treat your growler right!

 While many off-premise beer stores use carbon dioxide with their growler systems (such as Beer Table Pantry and Bierkraft in Brooklyn), many do not, and bars with growler programs simply do not have the means to purge growlers with CO2.
-Consequently, growlers poured from places that do not purge or fill the headspace with CO2 will have an extremely short shelf life.
+Consequently, growlers poured from places that do not purge or fill the headspace with CO2 will have an extremely short shelf life — they only stay fresh for a matter of days.
 So drink it fast in that case, and ask the establishment if they might think about adding this capacity in the future.

 I have a brewer friend who likens growler programs to getting food “to go” from your favorite restaurant rather than dining in: You walk in, ask for their chef’s best dish, have it put immediately in a doggie bag, spend a night out on the town with the food in your bag, go home, toss the food in the refrigerator, and eat it three days later after reheating (overheating or under-heating) it in the microwave.
 A meal after such an adventure is certainly a different dish than that which the chef brought out.
 Needless to say, with this viewpoint (a very valid one) he is thoroughly opposed to growler programs and he is not alone in the brewing community.